2003Frost/android_device_asus_Z01M/README.md

 # Device Tree for ASUS Zenfone 4 Selfie Pro (ZD552KL)

-Building for MSM8953 Models Only
+Building for MSM8953 Models Only.

-WIP. -Frost_2003
+The ZenFone 4 Selfie Pro (codenamed "ZD552KL"/"Z01M"/"Phoenix") is a mid-range smartphone from ASUS.
+It was released on October 2017.

-Basic   | Spec Sheet
+Feature   | Specification
 -------:|:-------------------------
 CPU     | Octa-core 2.0 GHz Cortex-A53
 Chipset | Qualcomm MSM8953 Snapdragon 625